axe-api/docs/docs/03-models/README.md

 module.exports = Users
 ```

-As defaults, if you don't add this `actions()` getter to your model, all methods will be open to use.
+As defaults, if you don't add this `actions()` getter to your model, all methods will be open to using.

 ## Custom Middlewares

-You may use following statements in model structure to add your logics to some routes for some models;
+You may use the following statements in model structure to add your logics to some routes for some models;

 ```js
 const XModel = use('AdonisX/Models/XModel')